PyFixest Sprint in Heilbronn

 What would be helpful

 If you’re excited about econometrics tooling and want to contribute, we’d love to have you.
-You don’t need to be an expert in Rust or GPU programming—the AppliedAI team brings deep experience in both, so this is a great opportunity to learn.
-And if you’ve been looking for a way to get started with open source, we’d be happy to help you make your first contributions.
+You don’t need to be an expert in Rust or GPU programming.
+If you’ve been looking for a way to get started with open source, we’d be happy to help you make your first contributions.